snirgaz/snirgaz.github.io/_pages/cv.md

   * Mentors: Prof. Joel Moore and Prof. Ashvin Vishwanath

 * 2018-: Assistant Professor
-  * Racah Institute of Physics at The Hebrew university of Jerusalem
+  * Racah Institute of Physics at The Hebrew University of Jerusalem

 <!-- Publications
 ======